Menu

 sol new my-docs --ssg

-sol build # Generates static site
+sol build # Static site build

-sol lint # Lints SSG content
+sol lint # Lint SSG content

 For SSG-specific features and configuration, see Sol SSG.